 - 1) May be left on site if used as landscape mulch within the project limits.
-If used as mulch on site, chips may not be applied at a depth greater than standard mulch applications as this will impede germination of seeded areas. - 2) May be buried on site within the right-of-way in accordance to standard spec 201.3 (14). - 3) May be buried on adjacent properties to projects within the quarantined zone with prior approval of the engineer in accordance to standard spec 201.3 (15). - 4) May be trucked to a licensed landfill within the quarantined zone with the engineer's approval in accordance to standard spec 201.3 (15).
+If used as mulch on site, chips may not be applied at a depth greater than standard mulch applications as this will impede germination of seeded areas. - 2) May be buried on site within the right-of-way according to standard spec 201.3 (14).

+- 3) May be buried on adjacent properties to projects within the quarantined zone with prior approval of the engineer according to standard spec 201.3 (15). - 4) May be trucked to a licensed landfill within the quarantined zone with the engineer's approval according to standard spec 201.3 (15).